LoopKit/loopdocs/docs/gh-actions/gh-update.md

     - Otherwise, start at [GitHub Build Update](#github-build-update)

 !!! question "FAQs"
-    - **Do I need a computer?** No
+    - **Do I need a computer?** No.
-    - **Can I do this on my phone?** Yes
+    - **Can I do this on my phone?** Yes, but it is easier on a computer or tablet.
     - **Did the directions change?** Yes.
 We now recommend you select a GitHub Personal Access that never expires.
-It simplifies the build every 90-day process significantly
+It simplifies the build every 90-day process significantly.
-    - **How do I regenerate my GitHub Personal Access token to never expire?** See this section [Regenerate GitHub Token](#regenerate-github-token)
+    - **How do I regenerate my GitHub Personal Access token to never expire?** See this section [Regenerate GitHub Token](#regenerate-github-token).
+    - **What happens to my existing builds when I change my GitHub Personal Access Token?** Nothing.
+The GH_PAT only affect future builds.
+Previous build will be available for the full 90 days.

 ## GitHub Update Summary